 Some points for you to consider

-At Orbit Accounting and Tax, we do love to make sure all our customers are making informed decisions.
+At The Orbit Group, we do love to make sure all our customers are making informed decisions.
 We think Receipt Bank is a pretty fine addition to your small business accounting and bookkeeping.
 But there are a couple of points you should keep in mind before taking the plunge.

 Here are some of the potential areas of improvement and/or things for you to mull over: